The Aare Gorge canyon walk is another one of Switzerland's fabulous nature excursions. It's an…

 As a major tourist hub, Kleine Scheidegg is filled with restaurants, cafes and small shops.
 We stopped for lunch here and enjoyed the riveting view of the world-famous Eiger, Mönch and Jungfrau towers.
 When one of the world’s great rock climbers makes an attempt to climb the sheer north face of the Eiger you can be sure all eyes are focused on their every move from here.

-From the pass we continued steeply down for 760 metres to Wengen, with one refreshment stop along the way.
+From the pass we continued steeply down for 760 m to Wengen, with one refreshment stop along the way.
 We made it to the hotel with a few minutes to spare before the skies opened…for hours.

 Wengen to Griesalp via Lauterbunnen and Murren